 So does the unusual popularity of smoking mean you can smoke freely in Vienna?

 Does it mean you’ll often be exposed to smoke on your trip?

 I’m a non-smoker, don’t like smoke, and never encounter any real problems anywhere.
-But don’t be surprised if someone at the bus stop or sitting outside a coffee house is puffing on a cigarette.
+Just don’t be surprised if someone at the bus stop or sitting outside a coffee house is puffing on a cigarette.

 Where do people smoke?

-Smoking is generally not allowed in the usual places, namely schools, workplaces, airports, museums, hospitals, shopping malls, stores, inside public buildings, theatres, cinemas, petrol stations, etc., with some rare exceptions (like dedicated smoking rooms in an office complex).
+Smoking is generally not allowed in the conventional places, namely schools, offices, airports, museums, hospitals, shopping malls, stores, fitness centres, theatres, cinemas, petrol stations, etc., with some rare exceptions (like dedicated smoking rooms in a workplace).

 What about public transport?

 Smoking is not permitted inside trains, trams, buses and other enclosed forms of public transport (such as taxis and hire cars).
-It is banned in all subway stations in Vienna.
-A general smoking ban for Vienna’s railway stations entered force in November, 2019 and will spread to the entire country’s rail stations from April 1st 2020 (where not already implemented).
+It is banned in all subway stations in Vienna and in the entire country’s railway stations.

 It’s also illegal to smoke in your own car when any occupant is under the age of 18.

 What about bars, restaurants, etc.?

 Ah.
-This is a bit of a controversial topic in Austria.
+This used to be a bit of a controversial topic in Austria.
 The current status is that smoking is not permitted at all inside.

 Efforts were made to get a general smoking ban implemented, as in many other countries.
 The legislation was even in place to do just that.
 Then a new government came in and decided to rescind the planned law and maintain the status quo.